-- 1. Members may form themselves into groups according to their political affinities. - 2.
-A political group shall be considered to have been set up after the President has been handed a statement to that effect containing the name of the group, the signatures of its members and the composition of its Bureau. - 3.
-This statement shall be published in the Official Journal of the European Communities. - 4.
-A Member may not belong to more than one group. - 5.
-A group shall consist of not less than fourteen members.
+1. Members may form themselves into groups according to their political affinities.

+2. A political group shall be considered to have been set up after the President has been handed a statement to that effect containing the name of the group, the signatures of its members and the composition of its Bureau.

+3. This statement shall be published in the Official Journal of the European Communities.

+4. A Member may not belong to more than one group.

+5. A group shall consist of not less than fourteen members.
 However, it may consist of not less than ten members where these come from at least three Member States.

-- 1. Parliament shall set up standing or temporary, general or special committees, and shall define their powers.
+1. Parliament shall set up standing or temporary, general or special committees, and shall define their powers.
 The Bureau of each committee shall consist of a chairman and one, two or three vice-chairmen.
-A member of a national government may not be a member of the Bureau of a committee. - 2.
-Committee members shall be elected at the beginning of the session which opens each year on the second Tuesday in March.
+A member of a national government may not be a member of the Bureau of a committee.

+2. Committee members shall be elected at the beginning of the session which opens each year on the second Tuesday in March.
 Candidatures shall be addressed to the Bureau of Parliament, which shall place before Parliament proposals designed to ensure fair representation of Member States and of political views.

-- 3. An amendment to the proposals of the Bureau shall be admissible only if it is tabled by at least ten Members.
-Parliament shall vote on the amendment by secret ballot. - 4.
-The Bureau of Parliament may provisionally decide to fill any vacancy on a committee with the agreement of the persons to be appointed and having regard to paragraph 2. - 5.
-Any such changes shall be placed before Parliament for ratification at its next sitting.
+3. Should any dispute arise, Parliament shall decide thereon by secret ballot.

+4. The Bureau of Parliament may provisionally decide to fill any vacancy on a committee with the agreement of the persons concerned and having regard to paragraph 2.

+5. Any such changes shall be placed before Parliament for ratification at its next sitting.

-- 1. Committees shall examine questions referred to them by Parliament or, during an adjournment of the session, by the President on behalf of the Bureau. - 2.
-Should a committee declare itself incompetent to consider a question, or should a conflict arise over the competence of two or more committees, the question of competence shall be placed on Parliament's agenda on a proposal from the Bureau or at the request of one of the committees concerned. - 3.
-Should two or more committees be competent to deal with a question, one committee shall be named as the committee responsible and the others as committees asked for their opinions.
+1. Committees shall examine questions referred to them by Parliament or, during an adjournment of the session, by the President on behalf of the Bureau.

+2. Should a committee declare itself incompetent to consider a question, or should a conflict arise over the competence of two or more committees, the question of competence shall be placed on Parliament's agenda on a proposal from the Bureau or at the request of one of the committees concerned.

+3. Should two or more committees be competent to deal with a question, one committee shall be named as the committee responsible and the others as committees asked for their opinions.